Laurie Berkner: Biography

 In 1998, Berkner formed her own independent record company, Two Tomatoes Records, to release her second album, Buzz Buzz, which includes such Berkner standards as "Pig on Her Head" and "Monster Boogie".
 With 1999's Victor Vito, Berkner achieved national fame, appearing on the FX network's American Baby Show and winning a Parent's Guide to Children's Media Award.
 Her album Rocketship Run came out in August 2008.
 A greatest hits compilation, The Best of The Laurie Berkner Band followed two years later, and A Laurie Berkner Christmas was released in 2012.

 Berkner's audience increased dramatically when she appeared on The Today Show in 2001.
 Since then, she has played in high-profile venues such as Carnegie Hall and Lincoln Center; she has also played at the White House Easter Egg Roll.
 Berkner also played a free concert in Central Park to celebrate Earth Day, which was attended by fifteen thousand people.

 Mueller, who is married to Berkner, left the band in 2006 "to keep the couple's personal and professional lives separate", and was replaced by Adam Bernstein.
 In 2009, Bob Golden became the band's drummer after producing Rocketship Run, as well as We Are The Laurie Berkner Band and all of her songs for Jack's Big Music Show.
 Adam Bernstein left the band in 2013 and was replaced by Grammy Award nominee Brady Rymer.
+In 2023, Rymer left the band to focus on his own band, the Little Band That Could, and was replaced by Winston Roye, who toured with Grammy Award-winning band Soul Asylum.

 Her music is generally in a major key and in what Berkner calls the "human tempo" of 100–120 beats per minute, approximately the speed of walking or marching.
 Her lyrics have been called "self-effacing and occasionally confessional."

 Berkner was also a judge for the 10th annual Independent Music Awards to support independent artists' careers.

 Other media

 With Lampert and Mueller, Berkner regularly appeared on the Noggin television channel in music videos played between programs and on the program Jack's Big Music Show.
 Berkner has also appeared in Jamarama Live!, a touring music festival for children sponsored by Noggin, and in the 2006 Macy's Thanksgiving Day Parade.
 In 2009, she was featured on Ziggy Marley's children's album Family Time in a song called "Future Man, Future Lady".
 She and her band appeared on the Nickelodeon Mega Music Fest and performed "My Family".

 Berkner has written two children's books: Victor Vito and Freddie Vasco, based on her song Victor Vito, and Story of My Feelings.
-She has also release two DVDs called We Are...The Laurie Berkner Band and Party Day!.
+She has also released two DVDs called We Are...The Laurie Berkner Band and Party Day!.
 We Are...The Laurie Berkner Band has sold more than 400,000 copies since its 2006 release.
 Laurie has also authored two e-books, Party Day and Candy Cane Jane.